holoplot/ptp-trace/README.md

 - 📊 Quality indicators and confidence levels
 - 🔍 OUI database integration to show vendor information
 - ⭐ Local machine identification: Your own machine is marked with asterisks (*) in the host list and details
+- 🖱️ Mouse-enabled selection - Click on any host row to select it instantly

 ### 📦 **Packet Analysis**
 - 📋 Real-time packet history with version identification
 - 🎨 Color-coded message types (ANNOUNCE, SYNC, DELAY_REQ, PDELAY_REQ, etc.)
-- 🌐 **Interface-aware capture** - Tracks which interface each packet was received on
+- 🌐 Interface-aware capture - Tracks which interface each packet was received on
+- 🖱️ Interactive packet selection - Click to select packets, double-click for detailed view
+- 📜 Scroll wheel support - Navigate through packet history with mouse wheel

 ## 📄 PCAP File Analysis